Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 A worn-out or cracked gasket often causes these problems.

-3. Using Fresh Coffee Beans
+3. Using the Correct Coffee Grind

 Final Thoughts